Dover officials blame ‘lengthy French border processes’ as travellers stuck for hours

 There is “no movement whatsoever” on the roads around the port, with traffic “just back to back”, Mr Lyons said, calling the situation “a real disaster”.

-An environmental campaigner named Rosie, who persuaded her family to take the coach rather than fly to France, said the situation was “absolute carnage”.
+Rosie Pearson, a 50-year-old environmental campaigner from Essex, who persuaded her family to take the coach rather than fly to France, said the situation was “absolute carnage”, having been stuck at the port for 16 hours with her husband and their two teenage children.

-She told Sky News that she had waited for 12 hours and they were facing at least another two-hour delay before being processed, adding: “Nobody has come to see us to say anything.”
+“The whole thing was a shambles ... the worst thing was that no-one told us anything for the whole 16 hours, literally nothing,” Ms Pearson said.

+Dafydd Francis, a PE teacher from Seven Sisters, was one of 33 people travelling from South Wales to Saalbach-Hinterglemm in Austria, in a group that arrived at the port at 11pm on Friday and were still awaiting boarding by Saturday lunchtime.

 Travellers also aired their frustrations on Twitter, saying the delays had put a damper on the start of the Easter break.